Adaptive 3D Mesh Steganography Based on Feature-Preserving Distortion: Experimental Results and Analysis

 \subsection{Robustness Analysis}

 In traditional steganography, scholars are more concerned with steganographic security than robustness.
-However, in order to move steganography from the laboratory into the real world, a discussion on the robustness of steganography is essential.
-Zhou \emph{et al.} \cite{ZhouS} enumerated several specific attacks targetting 3D mesh steganography, i.e., affine transformation, vertex reordering, smoothing, simplification, and noise addition.
-We admit our algorithm is not robust enough against geometric attacks, such as affine transformation and noise addition, but can effectively resist permutation attacks, such as vertex reordering.
-This is principally because our algorithm is based on vertex modification, and geometric attacks inevitably cause vertex coordinates to change, tremendously reducing the success rate of the message retrieval of our algorithm without using any error correction code.
+However, to move steganography from the laboratory into the real world, a discussion on the robustness of steganography is essential.
+Zhou \emph{et al.} \cite{ZhouS} enumerated several digital attacks that target 3D mesh steganography, i.e., affine transformation, vertex reordering, smoothing, simplification, and noise addition.
+Unfortunately, we must admit that our algorithm is not robust enough against these attacks, primarily due to the embedding domain.
+As we learned from Section 3.6.3, our algorithm's message retrieval procedure is highly sensitive to the modification of vertex coordinates and the change in vertex order, which we overlook when constructing the embedding domain.